 I love the products from Living Felt in Austin, Texas, and their MC-1 line of batts are my favorite "go-to" sculpting wools.
 They have policies and principles that align with mine, and their products and customer service are outstanding.

 I also supplement my "palette" of fibers with local fibers, such as alpaca and pygora.
-Washington state and northern Oregon have some marvelous farms, and the fiber is gorgeous!
+I love to shop locally when possible, and my "go-to" local hangout is Ewe and I in Chehalis, WA.
+(I also teach classes, offer workshops, and have trunk shows there!
+Love that store.)
+Washington state and the Pacific NW have some marvelous farms, and the fiber is gorgeous!

 Nope, nope, nope!
 As a cancer survivor (I prefer thriver), I am acutely aware of environmental and commercial toxins, and how they affect the endocrine and other hormonal systems, and because of that knowledge, I am adamant about not using any of the toxins, preservatives or cleansers that can be detrimental to human and animal health, and environmental health.